 Again, this is a situation where the media, books, websites, and gurus hype things up too much.

 Don’t believe it.

-On your first few houses, I would play it safe.
+On your first few houses, play it safe.

 Pay off debt, especially credit card debt before you mess around with real estate.